 Even an Angel

-After a curt introduction, Paul begins his Letter to the Galatians with a stern warning and rebuke.
-What some members of the congregation are contemplating constitutes replacing Jesus with a false messiah and a counterfeit gospel.
-To turn from the “faith of Jesus Christ” to circumcision and other “works of the law” as the basis of right standing before God leads inevitably to apostasy.
-Thus, the sternness of the Apostle’s language.
+After a curt introduction, Paul began his Letter to the Galatians with a stern warning and a sharp rebuke.
+What some members of the congregation were contemplating would replace Jesus with a false messiah and a counterfeit gospel.
+Abandoning the “faith of Jesus Christ” by engaging in circumcision and other “works of the law” for justification before God would lead inevitably to being severed from Christ.
+Thus, the seriousness of his language.

-The Apostle to the Gentiles launched into a rebuke with words expressing his shock that the Galatians had departed so quickly from the Gospel and included an ominous curse formula.
-Are Gentiles accepted by God on faith, or must they get circumcised and adopt Jewish customs and rituals?
+Paul launched into a rebuke with words expressing shock that the congregation had departed so quickly from the Gospel, and he included an ominous curse formula.
+Were Gentiles accepted by God based on faith alone, or must they also be circumcised and adopt some Jewish customs?

-His statement demonstrates the depth of Paul’s concern and the very real danger that the churches of Galatia were exchanging the true Gospel for a counterfeit that was being propagated by certain men “from Jerusalem” - (Galatians 1:6-12).
+His statement demonstrates the depth of Paul’s concern and the danger that the congregation would exchange the true Gospel for a counterfeit one propagated by certain men “

-The Greek term rendered “deserting” in the passage, or metatithémi, means to “transfer” or “alter” from one condition to another.
-And in the Greek middle voice, as is the case here, the sense becomes “desert, abandon, apostatize.”
-The book of Jude applies the same verb to men who were perverting the Gospel:
+The Greek term rendered “deserting” or metatithémi means to “transfer” from one condition to another.
+When the verb is in the Greek middle voice, as is the case in the passage, the sense becomes “desert, abandon, apostatize, pervert” - (Jude 4).

-Some believers in Galatia were quickly deserting the “one who called you.”
-This phrase echoes the incident in Exodus when the Israelites built the golden calf after Moses appeared to delay his return from Sinai.
+Some believers were quickly deserting the “one who called you.”
+This echoes the incident in the Book of Exodus when the Israelites built the golden calf after Moses appeared to delay his return from Mount Sinai.
 Yahweh commanded him to “get down… for they have TURNED ASIDE QUICKLY out of the way WHICH I COMMANDED THEM.”

 The verbal allusion is deliberate, and it illustrates the real danger of the situation - (Exodus 32:8, Deuteronomy 9:16).

-The Galatians were exchanging the grace of God for “a different gospel.”
-The Greek adjective for “different” is heteros, but when Paul repeated the warning, he switched to a different adjective, namely, allos.
-Though often synonymous, when used in combination, heteros means “different” and allos “another.”
+They were exchanging the grace of God for “a different gospel.”
+The Greek adjective used here for “different” is heteros.
+However, when Paul repeats the warning, he switches to a different adjective or allos.
+Though often synonymous, when used in combination as is the case here heteros means “different” and allos “another.”

-In other words, they were deserting the grace of God for a “different gospel,” one that was, in fact, not “another” gospel at all but something quite different and alien.
+Thus, the congregation was deserting the grace of God for a “different gospel,” one that was, in fact, not “another” gospel at all but something entirely different from and alien to the Apostolic teachings.

-That Paul could reason so suggests the underlying issue was not a dispute about his apostolic authority but over the content of the Gospel itself.
+That Paul could reason so suggests the underlying issue was not a dispute about his authority, but instead, over the content of the Gospel itself.
 The reference to an angel delivering a false gospel anticipates his later discussion about how the Law of Moses was mediated by angels - (Galatians 3:19).

 LET HIM BE ACCURSED

-For emphasis, twice Paul pronounces a curse formula on his opponents.
-“Accursed” translates the Greek noun anathema, the same word used in the Greek translation of the Old Testament for the Hebrew word hérem or “ban,” the setting aside of something for destruction - (Leviticus 27:28-29, Joshua 6:17-18).
+Twice Paul pronounced a curse formula on his opponents.
+The English term “accursed” translates the Greek noun anathema, the same word used in the Greek translation of the Old Testament for the Hebrew word hérem or “ban,” the setting aside of something for destruction - (Leviticus 27:28-29, Joshua 6:17-18).

-The Apostle is not cursing his opponents himself but calling on God to do so (“let him be accursed”).
-And he repeats this formula for emphasis, but also to demonstrate that he is not engaged in mere rhetoric.
+He was not cursing his opponents himself.
+He was calling on God to do so (“Let him be accursed!”).
+He repeated the formula for emphasis, demonstrating that he was not engaging in mere rhetoric.
+He was deadly serious.

-Paul is deadly serious, and his words prove the depths of his concern.
-This is not a debate over doctrinal purity, but a matter of life and death.
-If the Galatians continue to pursue their present course, they will find themselves “severed from Christ” – (Galatians 5:4).
+This was not a debate over doctrinal purity, but instead, it was a matter of life and death.
+If the Galatians persisted in this course, they would find themselves “severed from Christ” – (Galatians 5:4).

-Paul solemnly affirms the Divine origin and character of his Gospel.
-He received it through “a revelation of Jesus Christ,” a reference to the revelation he received on the Damascus Road.
-And the content of that revelation included his commission to proclaim the Gospel to the Gentiles - (Acts 9:1-16, 22:21, 26:17-20, Romans 1:5).
+Paul solemnly affirmed the Divine origin and character of his Gospel.
+He received it through “a revelation of Jesus Christ,” a reference to what the Risen Savior gave him on the road to Damascus.
+The content of that message included his commission to proclaim the Gospel to the Gentiles - (Acts 9:1-16, 22:21, 26:17-20, Romans 1:5).

-The agitators from Jerusalem were “perverting” the true Gospel, and anyone who did so placed himself under the curse of God and risked abandoning the grace of God and repudiating everything for which Jesus died.
+The agitators were “perverting” that very Gospel, the one received from Jesus.
+Anyone who did so placed himself under the curse of God and risked abandoning the grace of God and repudiating everything for which Christ died.

-While believers today may not be contemplating exchanging the grace of God for legalism, there is a relevant message in this story.
-When men from Jerusalem arrived claiming that Gentile believers must get circumcised, Paul appealed to the original Gospel he received from the risen Jesus and preached to the Galatians as the grounds for rejecting these claims.
+There is a relevant message in this incident.
+When certain voices claimed that Gentile believers must get circumcised, Paul appealed to the original Gospel he received from the Lord and preached to the Galatians as the grounds for rejecting any claim that deviated from the original message.
+That Gospel and the rest of the Apostolic teachings are preserved in the New Testament.

-Ultimately, the apostolic tradition was and is the determining factor.
-That the propagator of a false message is an apostle or “even an angel from heaven” is irrelevant.
-If the message is contrary to the apostolic tradition, it must be rejected, and the failure to do so brings grave consequences.
+The Apostolic Tradition was and remains the determining factor in doctrinal disputes.
+If the propagator of a false message is an apostle or “even an angel from heaven” is irrelevant if the teaching contradicts what the Apostles taught.
+It must be rejected, and failure to do so could result in grave and even eternal consequences.

 Comments